Naujiano/simple-table/README.md

 # A Vue component to render filterable tables with sticky headers

-This repo contains a Vue component that can render a filterable table with sticky headers.
+This repository contains a Vue.js component that can render a filterable table with sticky headers.

 This component aims to be efficient at handling big tables with loads of rows.